dereuromark/cakephp-setup/docs/Maintenance/Maintenance.md

 - A flash message shows you if you are currently whitelisted in case maintenance mode is active (and you just don't see it due to the whitelisting).

-## Customizing
-If you want to customize the output (defaults to the translated string `__d('setup', 'Maintenance work')`) you can put a template in `APP .
-'Template' .
-DS .
-'Error' .
-DS` named `maintenance.ctp`.
-It needs to be pure HTML (no PHP or CakePHP functionality).

-There are also some Configure values in case you really want to render a complete maintenance view.
-In that case you can use complete PHP/CakePHP functionality:
-- template (true/false, defaults to false)
-- layout (true/false, defaults to false)

-It will then use the `APP .
-'Template' .
-DS .
-'Error' .
-DS` . 'maintenance.ctp'` template and if applicable, the `APP .
-'Template' .
-DS .
-'Layout' .
-DS . 'maintenance.ctp'` layout.

 ## Setup Component
 The Setup component adds some additional goddies on top: